Two-Face(s): ionized and neutral gas winds in the local Universe: Results

 After subtraction of the stellar continuum, we measure the residual equivalent width, EW(NaD), in all the 148 stacked spectra of the C17 Sample.
-In Fig. \ref{Fig_eqw_SNtot} we show the EW(NaD) obtained for all stacked spectra in the SFR$-M_{\star}$ parameter space.
-As found for the individual galaxies spectra in Section \ref{singoli}, we find that, also in the stacked spectra, the SFR-M$_{\star}$ plane is populated by both positive and negative EW(NaD) values, which correspond to residual Na D in absorption and in emission, respectively.
-In particular, we observe three different regions in the plane in which the NaD shows high absolute EW.

-At low stellar masses, $M_{\star}$ < $10^{10.5}$ $M_{\odot}$, we find NaI D in emission, which corresponds to having a more prominent NaD stellar absorption contribution than in the observed spectrum as it is shown in the left top panel of Fig. \ref{Fig_3Region}.
-Previous studies have reported the presence of sodium deficiency objects having Na D that are weaker than expected based on stellar population models that match the stellar continuum (e.g. Jeong et al 2013).
-By using a similar galaxy subsample of low redshift galaxy, z<0.08, drawn from the SDSS, \cite{Jeong+13} found that most of their Na D deficient objects exist in local galaxies and are caracterized by strong emission-line in their optical spectra.
-Example of Na D emission line detection is also presented in few late-type galaxies by \cite{Bica1986}.

-At higher stellar masses, the EW(NaD) increases from negative to positive values (Fig. \ref{Fig_eqw_SNtot}), with stronger SNR at very high SFRs and also in the quiescent region.
-In this high mass regime, in both very high and low SFRs, the observed NaD ISM absorption line shows an excess with respect to the stellar absorption models (positive EW(NaD)values in Fig. \ref{Fig_eqw_SNtot}).
-The trends found are noticeable directly in the observed spectra of the left central and bottom panels of Fig.\ref{Fig_3Region}, see the mismatch between the black observed spectrum and the best fit stellar model in red.

-We applied the Gaussian fit method described in Section \ref{ISMmeasure} to all the 148 stacked spectra in order to derive the neutral gas kinematics, $\Delta V$ and $\sigma$, according the statistical criteria explained before.

-For galaxies located at low stellar masses ($M_{\star}< 10^{10.5} M_{\sun}$) the NaD emission line is centered around the systemic velocity and well within the SDSS instrumental dispersion ($\sim 70 km/s$).
-An example of the NaD emission and its modelling with a centered sodium doublet is shown in the top right panel of Fig.\ref{Fig_3Region}.

-At higher stellar masses (M$_{\star} > 10^{10.5} M_{\sun}$) and lower level of SFR, the residual Na D line shows a deeper absorption component with respect to the stellar contribution (positive values of EW(NaD) in Fig. \ref{Fig_eqw_SNtot}).
-As an example, we report a quiescent stacked spectrum in the bottom left panel of Fig.\ref{Fig_3Region} (see the difference between the black observed spectrum and the red stellar model).
-By fitting this absorption extra line, (Fig.\ref{Fig_3Region} right bottom panel) we find that, also in this case the velocity of the line is consistent with the systemic velocity within the instrumental resolution. \\
+Fig. \ref{Fig_eqw_SNtot} shows the EW(NaD) obtained for each stacked spectrum in the SFR$-M_{\star}$ plane. {{As found for individual galaxy spectra in Fig.\ref{fig:FigNEO_NDO} , also for the stacked spectra the mean EW(NaD) increases progressively from negative values (emission) to positive values (absorption) as a function of the $M{\star}$ and with no dependence on the SFR up to $\sim 4-5\times 10^{10}$ $M_{\odot}$.
+At the high mass end ($> 5\times 10^{10}$ $M_{\odot}$), we observe also a different EW(NaD) as a function of the SFR.
+Indeed, EW(NaD) reaches its maximum in the starburst region at high SFR and in the quiescent region at very low SFR, respectively with a mean value of EW(NaD)$\sim 0-0.25$ $\AA$ on the Main Sequence and in the transition region.
+By looking at the individual spectra it is possible to identify key differences in the Na I D line profile.